 Should citizens of the commonwealth be forced to submit private mental health care data for gun permits as Governor Patrick wants or should we solve this problem more systemically?
 Is it smart to place disincentives for people considering seeking psychological help?

 I propose that the Department of Homeland Security take over the responsibility of protecting us from deranged terrorists.
-Isn’t that their job and the reason we have already yielded rights that we once took for granted?
-The department needs to collect enough intelligence among insiders to intercept these people prior to their acts.

 What can gun law proponents give up to solve this problem?
 Letting the Vermont concealed carry law work nationally?
 I don’t feel less safe or more safe when I travel to Bennington with its lack of restrictions on concealed weapons.
 More concealed weapons would likely control massacre damage.
 Why should anyone have to change their level of protection because they cross state lines?